 Arkansas CHIP: Children's Health Insurance Program

-Who qualifies for ARKids First-B?
+Who qualifies for ARKids First-B

 ARKids First-B is designed for children whose family income is above the ARKids First-A Medicaid threshold but within the CHIP limit of 211% FPL.
-Per DMS, ARKids First-B uses MAGI income rules and has no asset test.
+ARKids First-B uses MAGI income rules and has no asset test.
 It covers children from birth through age 18 (up to the 19th birthday).

 - Child must be under 19 years old